felipemeres/CNN_viz/README.md

 **Summary:**
 - The colors are a visualization of the learned filter responses to your input image.
 - The mapping from activation value to color is arbitrary and for human interpretation only.
 - The actual values (and thus the patterns you see) are a direct result of the network's learning, but the colors themselves are not learned or random—they are chosen by the visualization code.

+## Moving Filter Visualization

+When using the moving filter visualization (enabled via `show_moving_filter=True` in `src/visualize_model.py`), the tool generates a video for each filter in the selected layer. **Each frame of the video now includes four panels:**

+1. **Input with Filter Window:** The original (grayscale) input image with a red rectangle showing the current position of the filter window.
+2. **Magnified Filter Window:** A zoomed-in view of the exact pixels currently under the filter window, making it easy to see what the filter is convolving over at each step.
+3. **Filter Weights:** The weights of the filter being applied, visualized as an image.
+4. **Activation Map So Far:** The activation map as it is built up, with the current value annotated (if `show_legend=True`).

+This enhancement makes it much easier to understand what the filter is "seeing" at each step of the convolution process.